Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Previous A/B Tests in News Recommendation

 \section{Previous A/B Tests in News Recommendation}

-In this section, we will first review a selection of prior A/B test reported in the academic literature over the past two decades in Section~\ref{subsec:overview-prior-works}.
-Afterwards, we highlight similarities and differences of these works compared to our present study in Section~\ref{subsec:relation-to-ours}.
+In Section~\ref{subsec:overview-prior-works}, we will first review a selection of prior A/B tests reported in the academic literature over the past two decades.
+Afterward, we highlight similarities and differences of these works compared to our present study in Section~\ref{subsec:relation-to-ours}.